ajmorton/swen_tourney/README.md

 - [ ] Subprocess timeouts don't work when the subprocess being called creates their own subprocesses and stdout/stderr are being sent to subprocess.PIPE
 - [ ] Add checks to enforce each stage being run in order - students can't rerun submit without first running validate_progs etc
 - [ ] Update ResultsServer to ThreadedHttpServer
-- [ ] Move is_prog_unique check out of abstract_assignment.
-Perform iteration outside and only have the diff in abstract_assignment